-The nasal drug delivery market is projected to grow at a CAGR of 6.58% to reach US$76.083 billion by 2024, from US$51.917billion in 2018.
-Nasal drug delivery is referred to the transfer of drug into the human body through an intranasal route of administration.
+The nasal drug delivery market is projected to grow at a CAGR of 6.58% to reach US$76.083 billion by 2024, from US$51.917 billion in 2018.
+Nasal drug delivery is referred to the transfer of drugs into the human body through an intranasal route of administration.
 These are in high demand owing to the convenience of administration in addition to providing improved patient compliance.
-Also, there are certain drugs which are not suitable for oral or parenteral administration, thus, calling for the need for nasal drug delivery systems.
+Also, there are certain drugs that are not suitable for oral or parenteral administration, thus, calling for the need for nasal drug delivery systems.
 Furthermore, rising R&D investment, growing health expenditure are driving the growth of the global nasal drug delivery market in the forecast period.

-Non-suitability of certain drugs via oral or parenteral route of administration.
+Non-suitability of certain drugs via the oral or parenteral route of administration.